 |available module versions|

-PH2013 is a semester module in German language at Master’s level which is offered in winter semester.
+PH2013 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.